Are you thinking about purchasing a fresh baby lizard for your home?

 Like any other pet, baby lizards require lots of love and care.

 If you’re interested in learning more, read on.

 What Do Baby Lizards Eat?

-Like many other reptiles, baby lizards can live independently from their mother from the moment they’re born into the world.
+Like many other reptiles, baby lizards can live independently from their mother when they’re born into the world.

 This means they can hunt and capture prey from day one.